Table of Contents

 alt="Laptop displaying website analytics dashboard"

-5. Match Alt Text with Page Content
+5. Correlate Alt Text and Page Content.

 6. Use Proper Grammar

-7. Write Unique Alt Text for Each Image
+7. Write Unique Alternative Text per Image.

 Alt Text Examples for Different Use Cases